 "I have grown to love my scars.
 I have a long one, down the center of my spine from my childhood.
-When I was eight, after about eight doctor visits where I was told that what I was experiencing was just growing pains, a fractured vertebrae was discovered in my spine.
+When I was 8, after about eight doctor visits where I was told that what I was experiencing was just growing pains, a fractured vertebra was discovered in my spine.
 They couldn't determine what the cause of this fracture was, so they had to do surgery to take a piece of bone marrow for testing.
 Those test results concluded that I had juvenile osteoporosis, and was put in a back brace for a year.
-A separate vertebrae fractured when I was 10, resulting in another year in the back brace.
+A separate vertebra fractured when I was 10, resulting in another year in the back brace.

 "There was quite a bit of teasing, especially throughout childhood.
 I grew up in a small town in Arkansas, with an extremely religious family.
 They pulled me out of school during the third grade when I was first diagnosed, so until I began high school, all of my peers were the 15 or so kids in the tiny Baptist church we attended.
 I had no idea how to interact with people.
 The kids at the church were cruel.
-They would call me weird while I had the brace on and after, if my scar would show, they'd say it was gross.
+They would call me weird while I had the brace on and after if my scar would show, they'd say it was gross.
 I ended up being so self-conscious about my body that I struggled with an eating disorder, up until my 21st birthday.
 It wasn't until a guy I dated, when seeing it for the first time, said they were beautiful that I started to view them differently.
-Now I wear backless tops as much as possible because I love empowering other women to love the parts of their body that make them unique.
-Ultimately, my scars raise lot of questions, but I have found it gives me the ability to relate to anyone else going through a hard time.
+Now I wear backless tops as much as possible because I love empowering other women to love the parts of their bodies that make them unique.
+Ultimately, my scars raised a lot of questions, but I have found it gives me the ability to relate to anyone else going through a hard time.
 I wouldn't get rid of them for the world." — Kelsey Marie

 "When I was a teenager, I wanted to 'fix' my gap, but dentists said it wasn't necessary, and my parents told me I was free to close it when I was able to pay for the procedure myself.
 But over the years, you learn to appreciate the things that set you apart—it's those unique quirks that make each of us individuals.
-Plus, it's hereditary—my grandma and dad both have it (he did have braces but the stubborn thing persisted and re-emerged over the years), so it feels like a family badge in a way.
-I also realized it was slightly high fashion as I got older, which teen me of course didn't understand.
+Plus, it's hereditary—my grandma and dad both have it (he did have braces, but the stubborn thing persisted and re-emerged over the years), so it feels like a family badge in a way.
+I also realized it was slightly high fashion as I got older, which teen me, of course, didn't understand.
 Watch out, Lara Stone!" — Erin

 "The first sign of stretch marks on my body sprouted during my freshman year in college.
 I was recovering from an eating disorder and gaining unfamiliar weight in foreign places.
 My body no longer felt like my own—like meeting a stranger each time I dared to look in the mirror.
 I was eating, which was a step in the right direction, but nothing about my insides was healthy.
 My mind was at odds with every ounce of my flesh, poking and prodding it at times, but mostly trying to ignore it.
 Avoidance turned into neglect and with that came more marks, as moisturizing is key to treating them.
-I found myself embarrassed of them constantly, not because others mentioned or even saw them, but rather because as a teenager with lingering body issues, I wouldn't allow my mind an ounce of solace or freedom.
+I found myself embarrassed by them constantly, not because others mentioned or even saw them, but rather because as a teenager with lingering body issues, I wouldn't allow my mind an ounce of solace or freedom.

 "For me, stretch marks always meant I had an undesirable body—but that's so far from accurate.
 I remember someone once told me, 'If you think those 6-foot-tall models don't have growth-spurt stretch marks, you're deluded.'
-It's so true, especially as evidenced by the newest un-retouched images ASOS included on their site (above) and this beautiful poem a British YouTuber uploaded to her channel.
+It's so true, especially as evidenced by the newest unretouched images ASOS included on their site (above) and this beautiful poem a British YouTuber uploaded to her channel.
 We need to give ourselves a break sometimes.
 Now, I've grown used to them, barely noticing them when I dress or undress, and the shame that came along with them during my teenage years has generally subsided.
 I like my body, and I'm not worried about the stigma that is still attached to stretch marks.
 They're a part of me, but they're not all of me." — Hallie

-"I was in third grade when someone made fun of the hair on my arms for the first time.
+"I was in year third when someone made fun of the hair on my arms for the first time.
 I literally still remember where I was sitting in that classroom when that boy teased me—I was that embarrassed.
 I was relatively pale and have some strong Mediterranean genes, so it was just something that was pretty noticeable on me, and I spent a lot of my formative years looking for ways to conceal or cover it up.
 I shaved it all off at one point, but then that felt even more noticeable.
 I couldn't win.